micknoise/Maximilian/README.md

 ### Basic Examples

-You can choose between using RTAudio and PortAudio drivers in player.h by uncommenting the appropriate line.
-To use PortAudio, you will need to compile the portAudio library from http://www.portaudio.com/ and link it with your executable.

 Examples demonstrating different features can be found in the maximilian_examples folder.
-To try them, replace the contents of main.cpp with the contents of a tutorial file and compile.
+Each example is in a subfolder, and can be built as follows using cmake:

+'''
+cd [example folder]
+mkdir build
+cd build
+cmake ..
+make
+./maximilian
+'''

 ### Web Audio